Overview

 The API returns rate limit information in response headers:Handling Rate Limits

-Implement exponential backoff when rate limited:Security Best Practices
+Implement exponential backoff when rate limited:Troubleshooting

 401 Unauthorized Error